SYLE61/Stall-Street-Journal/README.md

 ## Description

-Bathroom Map is a web application that helps users find and review bathrooms in various buildings on NYU's campus.
+Stall Street Journal is a web application that helps users find and review bathrooms in various buildings on NYU's campus.
 It provides information about bathroom locations, accessibility features, cleanliness ratings, and more.

 ## Container Images